nanayaa-baffoe/python-projects/log-analyzer/README.md

 In real-world SOC operations, log analysis is a critical skill.
 Analysts often look for:

-Multiple failed logins (brute force)
+Multiple failed logins (brute-force attempts)

-Repeated attempts from the same IP
+Repeated requests from the same IP

-Unusual login patterns
+Unusual or abnormal access patterns

 This project is a mini-simulation of that process using Python.

 ✅ Next Improvements

  Add regex for more precise log parsing

-Write suspicious activity to a report file (suspicious_report.txt)
+ Write suspicious activity to a report file (report.txt)

-Extend detection to include unusual time-based login patterns
+ Extend detection to include time-based anomalies in login attempts